nightshiftjs/nightshift-dependency-injection/README.md

 - `isToBeResolved` is a boolean indicating whether the given object is a factory function expecting dependencies (`isToBeResolved = true`) or a plain object (`isToBeResolved = false`).
 It defaults to `true`.
 If no key is given, then it is always set to `true`.

 ### resolveAll()
 The method `injector.resolveAll()` resolves all the objects which have been registered for dependency injection.
 It invokes the factory functions with the dependencies they expect.
 It makes the resulting objects available for dependency injection.
-It returns a promise.
+It returns a promise that is fulfilled with the ```injector```.

 ### get(key)
 The method `injector.get(key)` returns the object with the given key.